zeee2/osu_collections/README.md

 # osu!
+Collections
-Collections: Sharing your osu!
-Beatmap Collection!
+Sharing your osu!
+Beatmap Collections!
 This project is a responsive beatmap collections web application for osu!, supporting light/dark themes.

 ## 🧰 What's inside